samsungexynos850/KawaKernel-A217X/README.md

 * GPU: High speed frequency is 754 Mhz by default
 * GPU: Controls for voltage, thermal etc
 * GPU: Adaptive power policy (default)
+* GPU: Updated drivers to R37P0 (A12 variant only)
+* RANDOM: Implemented SRANDOM and it is enabled by default

 **Battery savings**
 * Implemented Boeffla wakelock blocker v1.1.0